pantsjj/PromptKeeper-ext/ChromeStore/STORE_CONTENT_v2.md

 • Workspaces & Projects: group prompts by topic (Work, Creative, Coding, etc.), drag‑and‑drop between projects, and use right‑click context menus for smart deletion.
 • Google Drive Sync: backup and restore your entire library (prompts + workspaces) via your private Drive AppData folder.
 • Version History: every save creates a new revision; quickly time‑travel across the latest 50 changes per prompt.
-• Optional on‑device Gemini Nano tools (coming as Chrome rolls out support) so you can refine prompts locally without API keys.
+• Optional on‑device Gemini Nano tools (where supported) so you can refine prompts locally without API keys.

-🧠 BUILT-IN Optional AI OPTIMIZATION (Gemini Nano.
-Coming Soon) Leverage Chrome's on-device AI to refine your prompts without sending data anywhere.
+🧠 BUILT-IN Optional AI OPTIMIZATION (Gemini Nano, on-device) Leverage Chrome's on-device AI (when available) to refine your prompts without sending data anywhere.
 • Magic Enhance: Turn rough notes into structured prompts instantly.
-• Formalize, Clarify, Shorten: One-click refinement tools.
+• Formalize, Clarify, Shorten: One-click refinement tools to adjust tone and clarity.
-• Zero API Keys: Works offline, completely free.
+• Zero API Keys: Uses Chrome's local Gemini Nano model; when the model is available, everything runs on-device.

 AI tools live in the full-page PromptKeeper editor so you can iterate deeply on prompts without cluttering your chat window.